Sometimes You Just Can't Put a Ring on It: Setting Constraints on Rings around Moons from Magnetic Fields: Simulation Results for Titan and Iapetus

 \section{Simulation Results for Titan and Iapetus}

-In Fig.~\ref{fig:Titan_Iapetus}, we present simulation results for grains in orbit of Titan and Iapetus.
-The initial orbital radius was again chosen to be $1.2\,R_{\rm m}$, and four different charge-to-mass ratios were chosen to show the various dynamical regimes.
+In Fig.~\ref{fig:Titan_Iapetus}, we present simulation results for grains in orbit around Titan and Iapetus.
+As in Fig.~\ref{fig:Rhea_ts}, the initial orbital radius was chosen to be $1.2\,R_{\rm m}$, and four different charge-to-mass ratios were chosen to show the various dynamical regimes.